 STROMECTOL (Ivermectin) is a semisynthetic, anthelmintic agent for oral administration.
 Ivermectin is derived from the avermectins, a class of highly active broad-spectrum, antiparasitic agents isolated from the fermentation products of Streptomyces avermitilis.

 Ivermectin is a mixture containing at least 90% 5-Odemethyl-22,23-dihydroavermectin A1a and less than 10% 5-O-demethyl-25-de(1-methylpropyl)-22,23-dihydro25-(1-methylethyl)avermectin A1a, generally referred to as 22,23-dihydroavermectin B1a and B1b, or H2B1a and H2B1b, respectively

-As of March 21, 2022, the FDA and the WHO recommends not to use ivermectin for SARS-CoV-2 virus infections or COVID-19 treatments, except in the context of a clinical trial.
+As of August 2022, the U.S. FDA and the WHO recommend not to use Ivermectin for SARS-CoV-2 virus infections or COVID-19 treatments except in the context of a clinical trial.
 However, if your health care provider writes you an ivermectin prescription, fill it through a legitimate source such as a pharmacy, and take it exactly as prescribed, says the FDA.